meetbikash/hello-worldbikash/WRITEUP.md

 *Detail how the app and any other needs would have to change for you to change your decision in the last section.*
 When we decide to host a web application in the Azure cloud, the opportunity to explore the resources offered by a leading public cloud provider was exciting.
-How would Microsoft – with their deep experience and mature ecosystem – handle features like high availability, smart load balancing, and auto scaling?
+How would Microsoft â€“ with their deep experience and mature ecosystem â€“ handle features like high availability, smart load balancing, and auto scaling?
-It turns out that just choosing the right hosting service from Azure’s rich collection can be something of a challenge.
+It turns out that just choosing the right hosting service from Azureâ€™s rich collection can be something of a challenge.
 So, following the helpful Azure documentation, I successfully deployed my app using the App Service.
-Things went very smoothly… until I wanted to verify my server configurations and analyze some performance issues.
-It seems this isn’t possible, since App Service is a managed platform that handles deployment for you.
-There is no simple way to gain access to the app configuration files once it’s running.
+Things went very smoothlyâ€¦ until I wanted to verify my server configurations and analyze some performance issues.
+It seems this isnâ€™t possible, since App Service is a managed platform that handles deployment for you.
+There is no simple way to gain access to the app configuration files once itâ€™s running.
-In my case, this wasn’t ideal.
+In my case, this wasnâ€™t ideal.
 I need remote access to the underlying web server, so that I can personally configure server tasks.
 Azure App Servie, Azuru Cloud Service  and Virtual Machines are the three services that Microsoft Azure provides.